Testing wave turbulence theory for Gross-Pitaevskii system

-Note that although the WKE can have a finer grid in the vicinity of $k=0$ than the GPE, this point is excluded from the WKE simulation, but when solving the GPE, it is naturally included.
+Note that, even though the WKE grid can be refined close to $\omega=0$, the WKE does not include the evolution of a condensate mode, unlike the GPE.
 Indeed, while the GPE solution evolves, the condensate fraction $C_0$ may start to grow.
 However, in the current simulations its final value is less than $5\times10^{-5}$ at $t=145$, so the influence of condensate in the GPE simulation still can be neglected.
 The fact that the WKE predict condensation starting at $t^* \approx 126.7$ whereas no condensate growth is seen in the GPE simulation even at $t=145$ could be qualitatively understood if we recall the condensation criterion for the weakly interacting 3D GPE: $E/N < k_{max}^2/3$ \cite{Connaughton2005}.
-It turns out that for our initial condition this criterion is well satisfied for the WKE but only marginally so for the GPE because the former has a twice bigger cutoff wave number than the later.
+It turns out that for our initial condition this criterion is well satisfied for the WKE but only marginally so for the GPE because the former has a twice bigger cutoff wave number than the {latter}.
 In a separate simulation we have verified that condensation does indeed occur for the GPE too if the initial spectrum is shifted to smaller wave numbers (leading to smaller $E/N$).
-Another possible reason explaining the difference between the GPE and the WKE results at small $k$'s is the failure of weak wave assumption in this region, as shown in Figure~\ref{figdeltak}.